DB8888/MRTAdjacentDiscordSecurity/README.md

 ## What the bot does

-This bot will automatically kick anyone attempting to join who is not a member of the MRT Discord Server.
+This bot will automatically ban anyone attempting to join who is not a member of the MRT Discord Server.

 ## Setting up the bot